The ABS executive

 Joanna Haddock became the treasurer for the society in 2020, and has a passion Australian bats.
 She has degrees in Psychology and Environmental Science, and finished her PhD in 2019, investigating the impacts of urban street lighting on insectivorous bats.
 Joanna now uses her psychology and her love of bats in the world of Science Communication, and is employed as a Community Engagement Officer in the Biodiversity and Conservation Division in the NSW Government.

-Membership Secretary - Gillian Dennis
+Membership Secretary - Diana Prada

-Newsletter Editor - Nicola Hanrahan
+Newsletter Editor - Danielle Eastick

 The ABS extended executive